Agustín Landa Verdugo

 Agustín Landa Verdugo (1923 – 3 October 2009) was a Mexican architect and urban planner, born in Mexico City.
 He studied architecture in the National University of Mexico (now UNAM).
 In 1945 he established a firm with his brother Enrique, with whom he designed hundreds of public and private buildings during four decades of partnership.
 The firm's work distinguished itself by its modern language and the efficiency and economy of the solutions it proposed.

 The work of Landa Verdugo's firm was influential in many areas of architecture in Mexico, including the design of hospitals and social housing, where its pioneering designs became standards for younger architects.

-As an urban planner, Agustin Landa Verdugo was the author of the master plan of a number of new cities and neighborhoods in Mexico, most notably the city of Cancún, which was built in the early 1970s in an uninhabited island in the state of Quintana Roo.
+As an urban planner, Agustin Landa Verdugo was the author of the master plan of a number of new cities and neighborhoods in Mexico, most notably the city of Cancún and the Hotel Zone, which was built in the early 1970s on an uninhabited island in the state of Quintana Roo.